 Brigham and Women’s Hospital, Harvard Medical School, Harvard School of Public Health, Massachusetts Institute of Technology, Boston Children’s Hospital, Dana-Farber Cancer Institute, and Massachusetts General Hospital.

 The "Image Guidance, Precision Diagnosis and Therapy” (IGPDT) training program at Brigham and Women’s Hospital – Harvard Medical School (BWH/HMS) is accepting applications from MD, and PhD applicants, effective immediately.
 Postdoctoral PhD fellows or MD physician-scientists who have completed residency (in specialties such as diagnostic/interventional radiology, surgery, radiation oncology, pathology) are eligible to apply for research/clinical training in IGPDT.
 Appointments will be for one to two years.
 Salary is commensurate with qualifications and years of training.
+We seek applicants of diverse backgrounds, which we believe truly enriches the training environment.
 We require the following document:

 The Application should consist of a brief letter of interest containing addresses, telephone number(s) and US citizenship or US permanent residency status